Hubble's Law in Heavy Ion Collisions: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to E.\,E.~Kolomeitsev, N.\,S.~Tsegelnik, R.~Lednicky, V.\,I.~Kolesnikov and V.\,A.~Plotnikov for fruitful discussions and useful remarks.
-N.K. would like to thank HybriLIT group of JINR for providing computational resources on HybriLIT and Govorun clusters.
+We would like to thank HybriLIT group of JINR for providing computational resources at HybriLIT and Govorun clusters.